jan75/ch.bfh.bti7081.s2017.yellow/doc/CS1-Task3.md

 <img src="media/CS1/Task3/Storyboard/CS1_Task3_Storyboard_Report.jpg" alt="Storyboard report" width="200px">
 <img src="media/CS1/Task3/Storyboard/CS1_Task3_Storyboard_sam.jpg" alt="Storyboard meeting" width="200px">

 The storyboards above give a general idea about how the app might be used.
+All storyboards can be found [here](media/CS1/Task3/Storyboard/).

 ### Prototyping
 Some ideas we worked out in more detail and created prototypes: